sn248/sundialr/cran-comments.md

+## Comments for version 0.1.4.1.2
+* Fixed the issue with forwarded email address.

 ## Comments for version 0.1.4.1
 * Fixed the problem with linking due to multiple definitions.
 The downstream dependency should be unaffected by this change.